What You Will Learn in This Article

 I absolutely hated my skin as a teenager and young adult.
-It was constantly inflamed and covered with cystic acne – not only on my face but also my back, chest and even buttocks.
+It was constantly inflamed and covered with cystic acne – not only on my face but also my back, chest, and even buttocks.
 I tried every acne product.
 I drank and applied every herb that claimed to reduce acne.
 Instead, the products caused my skin to become drier and more damaged.
 I wore shirts and dresses that covered my acne, and it had a profound impact on my self-esteem, especially when it came to dating—I avoided it completely as a teen.

 Everything changed when my friend Soraya asked me to be her bridesmaid and tailored beautiful open-top dresses for the bridal party.
 I knew I had to do something about my acne or else I won’t go to the wedding wearing this dress.
-Poking around the internet generated illuminating results: Food such as gluten, dairy and eggs were often the root cause of acne.
+Poking around the internet generated illuminating results: Food such as gluten, dairy, and eggs were often the root cause of acne.
 Mind you, this was circa 1998 when the internet was just picking up and there were no resources like there are today.
 I was puzzled by this finding but also compelled to learn more.

-A food sensitivity test showed that I had a IgG food intolerance to gluten, dairy and eggs.
+A food sensitivity test showed that I had an IgG food intolerance to gluten, dairy, and eggs.
 Bingo.
 I cut them out and my acne cleared out within a couple of weeks.
 The painful dryness went away as well.
 The blemish spots and scars took several months but they all eventually cleared.
 No single product could fix my cystic acne until I changed my diet and lowered my overall inflammation.

 Your Skin Needs Internal and External Nutrition

 This was the moment I realized that the quality of our skin is equally dependent on the external as much as the internal treatments.
 Cutting out inflammation will improve the skin.
-Eating foods (or taking high quality supplements) that will flood the body with nutrients such as vitamin C, vitamin A, and collagen will improve it.
+Eating foods (or taking high-quality supplements) that will flood the body with nutrients such as vitamin C, vitamin A, and collagen will improve it.
 Applying moisturizing ingredients such as aloe or nourishing oils such as shea or jojoba will help, too.
 It’s not one or the other.
 If you want healthy skin, you need to treat it both internally and externally.

 Skincare companies have us conditioned that if you want plump and glowing skin, topical products are the only way to achieve that.
-The truth: This is only partly true.
+This is only partly true.
 Eating inflammatory foods or ones you have a sensitivity to, will cause overall inflammation in the body and your skin is the visible result of that.
 Remember, your skin is largely a reflection of your inner health.

 In today’s article, I want to bring your attention to vitamin C and the profound effects it can have on your skin when used internally and externally.